Riverside, California: History

 In the late 18th century and the early 19th century, the area was inhabited by Cahuilla and the Serrano people.
 Californios such as Bernardo Yorba and Juan Bandini established ranches during the first half of the 19th century.

 In the 1860s, Louis Prevost launched the California Silk Center Association, a short-lived experiment in sericulture.
 In the wake of its failure, John W. North purchased some of its land and formed the Southern California Colony Association to promote the area's development.
 In March 1870, North distributed posters announcing the formation of a colony in California.
 North, a staunch temperance-minded abolitionist from the State of New York, had formerly founded Northfield, Minnesota.
 Riverside was temperance-minded, and Republican.
 There were four saloons in Riverside when it was founded.
 The license fees were raised until the saloons moved out of Riverside.
 Investors from England and Canada transplanted traditions and activities adopted by prosperous citizens.
 As a result, the first golf course and polo field in southern California were built in Riverside.

 The first orange trees were planted in 1871, with the citrus industry Riverside is famous for beginning three years later (1874) when Eliza Tibbets received three Brazilian navel orange trees sent to her by a personal friend, William Saunders, a horticulturist at the United States Department of Agriculture in Washington, D.C.
-The trees came from Bahia, Brazil.
-The Bahia orange did not thrive in Florida, but its success in southern California was phenomenal.

 One of the first three navel orange trees in California, this one replanted at the Mission Inn by President Theodore Roosevelt in 1903.
 Photo c.
 1910.